Surya Subedi: Early life and education

 Subedi was born in the village of Khodi in Nepal, in the foothills of the Himalayas, within the Annapurna mountain range.
 The medium of instruction in his primary school and lower secondary school was mostly Sanskrit, with some Nepali language instruction.
 His father, Pandit Hom Nath, was a teacher and his granduncle, Pandit Badri Nath, was the headmaster.

 He began his higher education at Tribhuvan University, completing his LLB degree in 1981 and an MA in 1984.

 In 1986, as a recipient of the British Council Scholarship (now known as the Chevening Scholarship), he moved to the United Kingdom to study for an LLM (awarded with Distinction in 1988) at the University of Hull.
 He received the Josephine Onoh Memorial Prize from the University of Hull as best LLM student of the year.
 Afterwards, Subedi continued his studies at the University of Oxford for a doctorate in law, which he received in 1993.
 His doctoral thesis won the Dasturzada Pavry Memorial Prize from the University of Oxford.

 Career

 Law practice in Nepal

 Subedi began his career in law as a public prosecutor in the Office of the Attorney-General of Nepal and, after promotion, proceeded to work for the Royal Commission on Judicial Reform and as Under-Secretary in the International Law Office of the Ministry of Law and Justice.
 He later served as advisor on international legal matters to King Birendra of Nepal and to the Ministry of Foreign Affairs.
-For his work, King Birendra decorated Subedi with the Suprabal Gorkhadaxinbahu in 1998.